 Tissue Expansion Advantages

 Until recently, surgeons were limited to skin flaps and skin grafts to reconstruct damaged tissue.
-However, tissue expansion provides an added technique with several advantages:
+Tissue expansion provides an added technique with several advantages:

-- Expansion offers a near-perfect match of color, texture and hair-bearing qualities.
+- Near-perfect match of skin color, texture and hair-bearing qualities.

-- Because the skin remains connected to the donor area's blood and nerve supply, there is a smaller risk that it will die.
+- Smaller risk that the skin will die because it remains connected to the donor area's blood and nerve supply.

-- Because the skin doesn't have to be moved from one area to another, scars are often less apparent.
+- Less apparent scars because the skin doesn't have to be moved from one area to another.

 Tissue Expansion Disadvantages

-Skin expansion has one significant drawback — the length of time required to grow additional skin.
-Depending on the area to be reconstructed, tissue expansion can take as long as 3 to 4 months.
+Depending on the area to be reconstructed, tissue expansion can take as long as 3 to 4 months to grow additional skin.
 During this time, the expander creates what can be an unsightly bulge, which is desirable in breast reconstruction but can be quite noticeable for someone requiring repair of the scalp or other areas of the body.
-The procedure also requires repeated visits to the surgeon for injection of the salt water that inflates the balloon.
+The procedure also requires repeated visits to the surgeon for injection of the saline that inflates the balloon.
 For some people, the inconvenience and obvious appearance of an expander are enough for them to consider other options.

 Your Tissue Expansion Consultation

 During your initial consultation, your surgeon will evaluate your condition.
-Your age, skin condition, medical history and other factors will help your surgeon determine if you will benefit from tissue expansion.
+Your age, skin condition, medical history and other factors will help your surgeon determine if you'll benefit from tissue expansion.

-Skin expansion can produce some remarkable results.
-As with any operation, there are risks associated with surgery and specific complications associated with this procedure.
+Skin expansion at Hedd4en & Gunn Plastic Surgery can produce some remarkable results.
+However, as with any operation there are risks associated with surgery and specific complications associated with this procedure.

-The most common concern is that the silicone expander used in the procedure will break or leak while in the body.
+The most common concern is that the silicone expander used in the procedure will break or leak while it is in the body.
 While expanders are rigorously tested and placed with care, leaks do occur.
-If the expander should leak, the salt water, or saline, solution used to fill the expander is harmlessly absorbed by your system and the expander is replaced in a relatively minor surgical procedure.
+If the expander should leak, the saline solution used to fill the expander is harmlessly absorbed by your system and the expander is replaced in a relatively minor surgical procedure.